BetonQuest/BetonQuest/docs/index.md

 ## Endless Integrations

-BetonQuest supports more then 30 other plugins, ranging from standard plugins like WorldGuard/WorldEdit and Citizens to more advanced ones such as EffectLib.
+BetonQuest supports more than 30 other plugins, ranging from standard plugins like WorldGuard/WorldEdit and Citizens to more advanced ones such as EffectLib.
 It also offers support for other quest plugins, so you can just keep your old quests and create further additions to your quest lines based upon the progress in your old plugin.
 If just Beton isn't enough you can always just hook into Skript or Denizen too.